qshi47/Flow2QuakeDFN/README.md

 ```

 ### Initial Stress
-We have to set the initial shear&normal stresses on each fault patch.
-The systematic approach to do it is to modify the *QuickParameterAdjust.jl* file.
+The initial shear&normal stresses on each fault patch are set in *QuickParameterAdjust.jl* file.
 This file will be implemented automatically when running the QuakeDFN simulation.

 ### QuakeDFN Simulation
 ```